disrpt/sharedtask2019/data/zho.rst.sctb/README.md

 Citations:

+  * Cao Shuyuan, da Cunha Iria, and Iruskieta Mikel.
+2018.
+The RST Spanish-Chinese Treebank.
+In Proceedings of the Joint Workshop of Linguistic Annotation, Multiword Expression and Constructions (LAW-MWE-CxG-2018), 156-166.
   * Cao Shuyuan, Xue Nianwen, da Cunha Iria, Iruskieta Mikel, and Wang Chuan.
 2017.
 Discourse Segmentation for Building a RST Chinese Treebank.
 In Proceedings of 6th Workshop “Recent Advances in RST and Related Formalisms”, 73-81.
   * Cao Shuyuan, da Cunha Iria, Iruskieta Mikel.
 2017.
 Toward the Elaboration of a Spanish-Chinese Parallel Annotated Corpus.
 EPiC Series of Language and Linguistics, 2: 315-324.
   * Cao Shuyuan, da Cunha Iria, and Iruskieta Mikel.
 2016.
 A Corpus-based Approach for Spanish-Chinese Language Learning.
 In Proceedings of the 3rd Workshop on Natural Language Processing Techniques for Educational Applications (NLP-TEA3), 97-106.